 The most dreaded complication of tube feedings is tracheobronchial aspiration of gastric contents.
-Strong evidence indicates that most critically ill, tube-fed patients receiving mechanical ventilation aspirate at least once during their early days of tube feeding.
+Strong evidence indicates that most critically ill tube-fed patients receiving mechanical ventilation aspirate gastric contents at least once during their early days of tube feeding.
 Those who aspirate frequently are about 4 times more likely to have pneumonia develop than are those who aspirate infrequently.
-Although the patient’s illness might not be modifiable, some risk factors for aspiration can be controlled; among these are malpositioned feeding tubes, improper feeding site, high gastric volume, and supine position of the patient.
-A review of current research-based information to support modification of these risk factors is provided in this article.
+Although a patient’s illness might not be modifiable, some risk factors for aspiration can be controlled; among these are malpositioned feeding tubes, improper feeding site, large gastric volume, and supine position.
+A review of current research-based information to support modification of these risk factors is provided.

 Skip Nav Destination

 2006 AACN Distinguished Research Lecture| July 01 2006